puchkova/maze/README.md

 # Maze
+The project is the NodeJS server-side application built using Express framework.
+The Jest framework and the Supertest library were used for automated testing.

 The point of this application is to get the minimum number of steps needed to go through the rectangular maze.
 The maze is rectangular a matrix with maximum size of 30x30.
 Every cell can be empty (.) or be a wall (#).
 It is not allowed to go through the walls.
 The starting point is the upper left point and the end is the lower right point.

-## Tools
-The project is the NodeJS server-side application built using Express framework.
-The Jest framework and the Supertest library were used for automated testing.

 ## Application Structure
 - `app.js` - The entry point to the application.
 This file defines the server.
 It also contains the POST request.